nsabell/nsabell.github.io/index.md

 ## About Me

 I am a Ph.D.
 Candidate in the Department of Genetics at Stanford University School of Medicine, and a member of the Montgomery Lab in the Departments of Pathology and Genetics.
 I also spend lots of time in the Statistics and Biomedical Data Science departments.
-I have experience and formal training in experimental molecular biology, bioinformatics/computational biology, and computational/applied statistics.
-In a past life, I also studied political theory/philosophy and researched comparative constitutional design.
-My full CV can be found [here](CV-NathanAbell.pdf).
+My background includes practical experience and formal training in experimental molecular biology, bioinformatics/computational biology, and computational/applied statistics.
+In a past life, I also studied political theory/philosophy and researched (in a minor capacity) comparative constitutional design.
+My full CV is [here](CV-NathanAbell.pdf).

 ## Research Interests